MarvinLudwig/EPC069-12_for_Billomat/README.md

 ## Testing

 There is a value TEST_EMAIL in the config.php.
 If you enter an email address there, all emails are send to that address.
-Also, all invoices will be shown in the invoice list, even after sending them.
+Also, with this option set invoices will be not be deleted from the list after sending them.

 ## A note on rate limits